matteocrippa/talks/1606-CareKit Webinar/1606-ckwebinar.md

 # CareKit / __*Care Card*__

-- *interactive dashboard*
+- *interactive dashboard of tasks*

-- *tracks treatment (eg. taking medication or performing physical exercises)*
+- *tracks treatment tasks (__eg. taking medication or performing physical exercises__)*

+- *each task can be defined with custom:*
+ - schedule
+ - reference color
+ - description

 ---